 The vulnerability of the M&I sector to drought is an important consideration for water managers and planners.
-Given the complex nature of water rights portfolios held by many M&I providers, costs associated with completing a comprehensive statewide analysis and a lack of available data, it was determined that a high level quantitative analysis of the M&I sector would not be feasible.
-Consequently, a series of surveys conducted in 2004, 2007 and 2013 were used to characterize impacts and adaptive capacities and qualitatively assess drought vulnerability.
-While this approach may not capture all the aspects of M&I drought vulnerability, it does provide additional information that was not previously available.
+Given the complex nature of water rights portfolios held by many M&I providers, the costs associated with completing a comprehensive statewide analysis, and a lack of available data, it was determined that a high-level quantitative analysis of the M&I sector would not be feasible.
+Consequently, a series of surveys conducted in 2004, 2007 and 2013 (latest available), as well as basin-specific information from the Colorado Water Plan (CWCB, 2015) and the Basin